A star reporter’s resignation, a racial slur and a newsroom divided: Inside the fallout at the New York Times

 McNeil apologized to his colleagues and the students in his own statement.
 “I am sorry,” he wrote.
 “I let you all down.”

 Neither of the men explained what had changed Baquet’s mind, but Times spokeswoman Eileen Murphy suggested it wasn’t simply negative attention.
 “Often new information or concerns emerge after these cases become public,” she told The Post.
-At Thursday’s “State of the Times” event, Publisher A.G.
-Sulzberger made sure to note that employee concerns were considered but that management “did not change course because of them.”
+At Thursday’s “State of the Times” event, Sulzberger made sure to note that employee concerns were considered but that management “did not change course because of them.”

 If they thought that was the end of the matter, they were wrong.
 Bill Baker, a union official with the Times, blamed a “lack of transparency from management as to the entire situation” for leaving employees confused and angry in the wake of McNeil’s departure.